oroinc/crm/src/OroCRM/Bundle/AnalyticsBundle/README.md

 # OroCRMAnalyticsBundle

-This Bundle provides analytics opportunities for OroCRM.
+Bundle provides analytics opportunities, tools for recalculation and analytics data visualization.
-It provide instruments are allowing to add and to use recalculation and visualisation the analytics data.
-Can be apply to data of data channel import.
+Can be apply to Channel entities.
-And applicable to chosen entity of the imported data.
 The analytics data are available for build the segments and reports.
-You can use this data for definition of columns, conditions and filters of your segments.
+For available at now RMF metrics you can use this data for definition of columns, conditions and filters of your segments.

+## RFM
+Recency, Frequency, Monetary ([RFM](https://en.wikipedia.org/wiki/RFM_\(customer_value\))) Configured on Channel level.
+Representing this metrics of entity must implement the interface `OroCRM\Bundle\AnalyticsBundle\Model\RFMAwareInterface`, and also must use the trait `OroCRM\Bundle\AnalyticsBundle\Model\RFMAwareTrait`.
+The trait extend entity to add opportunity to save and use analytics values.

 ## Metrics
-At the now we have implemented three metrics - Recency, Frequency, Monetary ([RFM](https://en.wikipedia.org/wiki/RFM_\(customer_value\))).
-It can be set to chosen data channel.
-Representing this metrics of entity must implement the interface _OroCRM\Bundle\AnalyticsBundle\Model\RFMAwareInterface_, and also must use the trait _OroCRM\Bundle\AnalyticsBundle\Model\RFMAwareTrait_.
-The trait extend entity to add opportunity to save and use analytics values.
+`AnalyticsBuilderInterface` and `AnalyticsAwareInterface`

-## Ranking
+## RFM Ranking
-Ranking defined in accordance with set values for each of the 3 RFM metrics.
+Ranking defined in accordance with minimum and maximum values for RFM metric segment.
 You can define separated bordering values for each of the indexes (pockets) for each of the metrics.
-For each metric can be defined any amount of pockets.
+Metric amount is not limited.
-The analytics function calculates which pocket have to apply to current value of entity and set it for each metric.
+The analytics builder calculates which pocket have to apply to current value of entity and set it for each metric.

 ## Providers
 Analytics providers provides functional for calculate data of each metric of given entity.
 Provider have to implement for the each metric in your bundle and add to service container.
-The providers connect by DI and must be added to the service container with _orocrm_analytics.builder.rfm_ tag.
+The providers connect by DI and must be added to the service container with `orocrm_analytics.builder.rfm` tag.
-Each provider must implement _OroCRM\Bundle\AnalyticsBundle\BuilderRFMProviderInterface_
+Each provider must implement `OroCRM\Bundle\AnalyticsBundle\BuilderRFMProviderInterface`

 ## Command